-Textbooks: Murphy Library does not currently actively collect textbooks.
+Textbooks: Murphy Library does not actively collect textbooks.
 The textbooks in the Curriculum Center have been donated and purposely curated by publication year, age and grade, and subject matter.
 They are used to teach preservice teachers how to evaluate textbooks, and how textbooks have changed throughout the years.

 Finding textbooks in Murphy Library's Curriculum Center:

 The online record will indicate whether the book is a textbook.
 Textbooks are divided into two basic groups: K-5 and then middle/high school textbooks.
 The K-5 textbooks all start with the call number 372 followed by additional numbers (depending on the subject) and the publication year.
 The middle/high school textbooks are arranged according to the Dewey Decimal system.

 Big Books: Big books are simply books that are physically too big to fit on the regular shelves.
 You will find big story books, big science books, and big professional books for teachers.

 Finding big books in Murphy Library's Curriculum Center:

 The online records will indicate if a book is in the Big Books cabinet.
 Big Books are arranged in the same way as the other sections of the curriculum collection (big picture books start with E + (first three letters of author's last name); big information books will have a Dewey Decimal call number, and big professional books will start with PROF + (series of numbers).

 If you do not have a title, call number, or name of author, use the Murphy Library online search tool called Search@UW.

 1 Find the search box on the main page of the library website and type in a search term (author, illustrator, country, subject, etc).
 Change the dropdown menu to the right from "Search@UW" to "Curriculum Center".

 2 Choose your title or item.
 You can immediately see the status (available or not) and the call number.